Drupal-FR/site-drupalfr/www7/sites/all/modules/contrib/mollom/includes/README.md

 * See the [change log](https://github.com/Mollom/MollomPHP/blob/master/CHANGELOG.md) for details.
 * See the [todo list](https://github.com/Mollom/MollomPHP/blob/master/TODO.md) for future refactoring tasks (which will happen in a new major version).

+## Configuration

+### PHP <5.4 as CGI: Handling inbound [CMP] OAuth requests

+For PHP versions older than 5.4, and if PHP runs as CGI (not as Apache module/`mod_php`), you may need to enable `mod_rewrite` and place the following rewrite rules into your virtual host configuration or `.htaccess` file:

+    RewriteEngine On
+    RewriteRule .* - [E=HTTP_AUTHORIZATION:%{HTTP:Authorization}]

+Since PHP 5.4.0, [getallheaders()](http://php.net/manual/function.getallheaders.php) became also available under FastCGI.
+In earlier PHP versions, the HTTP `Authorization` request header is not forwarded into PHP environment variables when PHP runs as CGI.

 ## License

 You may use this software under the terms of either the MIT License or the